Underwood-Inc/strixun-stream-suite/README.md

-# strixun's script suite [SSS]
+# Strixun's Stream Suite [SSS]

-An OBS Animation Suite for source-level animation(s)
+A comprehensive OBS Studio production toolkit for professional streaming.

-A comprehensive suite of Lua scripts and browser sources for OBS Studio that provides smooth, professional animations for sources, text cycling with effects, and integrated Twitch clip playback.
+A full-service suite of Lua scripts, browser sources, and web dashboards that provides source animations, layout presets, text cycling with effects, Twitch clip integration, and a unified control panel dock.

 ---